ScilifelabDataCentre/OrderPortal/README.md

 There are two reasons for this design choice:

 1. Security between facilities.
-The existence of a particular project in one facility must not be visible to the administrators of another facility.
-This is a strict requirement from some facilities, and it is easier to implement if the databases for each facility is separate from one another.
+The existence and contents of a particular project in one facility must not be visible to the administrators or staff of another facility.
+This is a strict requirement for some facilities, and it is easier to implement if the databases for each facility is separate from one another.

 2. The styling of an order portal is much easier to implement if each facility has its own portal instance.